Return to Campus Workplace Guidelines

 If you have been in close contact with anyone who has been diagnosed with COVID-19, follow the procedure below.

-An employee who has been exposed to someone with COVID-19 or has been in a state placed on the New Jersey Incoming Travel Advisory must self-quarantine for 14 days.
+An employee who has been exposed to someone with COVID-19 or has been in a state placed on the Incoming Travel Advisory must self-quarantine for 14 days.
 During this period, employees must conduct symptom monitoring via the-COVID-19 Daily Checklist.
 If the employee has not developed any symptoms by the end of the quarantine period, they may return to work.

 If an employee develops symptoms during quarantine, they should follow the procedures outlined above in Symptom Monitoring/Daily Checklist section above.